Depression

 LossesBereavement, job, failed exams, conflicts in relationships, failed relationships, business/financial, serious acute/chronic physical illness; early loss of parents; early separation of parents

-Adverse early childhood experiencesParental loss before adolescence, deprived and disrupted home environment, divorce/separation.
-The brain is very sensitive in childhood (changes in cortical levels, neurotransmitter sensitivity and myelination) If social support is given
+Adverse early childhood experiencesParental loss before adolescence, a deprived and disrupted home environment, divorce, or separation.
+The brain is very sensitive in childhood due to changes in cortical levels, neurotransmitter sensitivity, and myelination.

 Learnt helplessnessFrom operant learning theory.
-The patient learns to give up completely (explains depressive symptoms in some cultures/tribes)
+The patient learns to give up completely.
+This explains depressive symptoms in some cultures or tribes.

-Cognitive theoryDepressed persons have problems in cognition.
-This is important in CBT (cognitive restructuring).
-Cognitive triad: negative pessimistic feelings about themselves, the world and the future.
-Cognitive distortions: minimization, magnification, abstracting.
+Cognitive theoryDepressed persons have problems with cognition.
+This is important in CBT, where cognitive restructuring is performed.
+Cognitive triad: negative, pessimistic feelings about themselves, the world, and the future.
+Cognitive distortions: minimization, magnification, and abstracting.
 Cognitive schemas: errors in logic

 Clinical Presentation